-These income-driven repayment plans are available if you have federal student loans and they are calculated based on a specific formula that adjusts your monthly payments so that they can be easier to manage.
+Income-driven repayment plans are available if you have federal student loans, and they are calculated based on a specific formula that adjusts your monthly payments so that they can be easier to manage.

 If you’re interested in applying, you can receive more information here and apply directly online.

-For a situation like this, in which you are facing a lost job you can resubmit an application right now to get a lower payment that is based on your current income situation.
+For a situation in which you are facing a lost job, you can resubmit an application right now to get a lower payment that is based on your current income situation.

 You can completely pause your payments on your student loans and remain in good standing during a time of economic hardship.

-Ultimately, deferment and forbearance are last resorts and you should explore other options before settling for this one.
-The reason for that being it can drastically change your student loan repayment plans and put you way off schedule.
-If the interest freeze did not get implemented you would also be accruing capitalized interest as explained above.
+Ultimately, deferment and forbearance are last resorts, and you should explore other options before settling for this one because it can drastically change your student loan repayment plans and put you way off schedule.

 How to adjust your private student loan repayment plans during the Coronavirus outbreak